checkymander/checkymander.github.io/_posts/2021-06-09-decrypt-veeam-passwords.md

 ![image](https://media.giphy.com/media/6JvWR1rDbseeQ/giphy.gif)

-For anyone not already familiar with DPAPI refer to [this](https://www.harmj0y.net/blog/redteaming/offensive-encrypted-data-storage-dpapi-edition/) post by [Will Shroeder aka Harmj0y](https://twitter.com/harmj0y)
+For anyone not already familiar with DPAPI refer to [this](https://www.harmj0y.net/blog/redteaming/offensive-encrypted-data-storage-dpapi-edition/) post by Will Shroeder ([Harmj0y](https://twitter.com/harmj0y))

 The quick and dirty is, DPAPI is a set of crypto functions that try to make it easier to handle key management for encrypting and decrypting data.
 It's commonly used by applications such as Google Chrome to securely store saved website logins on disk, and in this case VEEAM Backup & Replication also uses it to protect credentials in the database.